A A

 ARTS & ENTERTAINMENT:

-• Movies: Gentleman’s Agreement
+• Movies: Gentleman’s Agreement, Miracle on 34th Street

 • TV Shows: Kraft Television Theatre, Small Fry Club (programming limited to approximately 18 hours per week)